-As well as writing this, I am working on a long-form, creative non-fictional, tending auto-theoretical prose poem (mind-blown emoji).
-It is often necessary to string together caveating words like that in an attempt to find the character of the genre in a world which requires boxes to be filled and summaries to be presented.
-This leads to the book I have written (out now with Bloomsbury), which muses on and celebrates textual hybridity.
-The book brings together many of my interests and key moments of literary inspiration and inquiry in relation to working in the mutable and fertile space around the normative machines of artistic and literary categorisation in the making of hybrid forms.
+There is no simple way to say this: I am working on a long-form, creative non-fictional, tending auto-theoretical prose poem… Packing things into categories becomes difficult!
+It is often necessary to string together caveating words in an attempt to describe the genre in a world that requires boxes to be filled and summaries to be presented.
+This leads to my book (out now with Bloomsbury in hardback and e-book, and paperback mid 2025), which muses on and celebrates textual hybridity.
+The book brings together many of my interests and key moments of literary inspiration and inquiry.
+It particularly concerns working in the mutable/fertile/left-over spaces around the normative machines of artistic and literary categorisation, in the making of hybrid forms.

 Tasha Haines PhD, Dip.
 TT, MFA, BFA